A story of an engineer working in PR for a year and not knowing what to do

 Be proactive about what you're going to do

-I wish I had thought more about things like, "We're doing such interesting things!"
+I wish I had thought more about things like, "Look what interesting things we're doing!!"

-Server operation and maintenance work is not visible to the general public, and it's not exactly a job that gets a positive media response.
+Server operation and maintenance work is not something that the general public can easily see, and it's certainly not the kind of job that would attract media attention.

 One option might be to consider a BtoC service